Isebring/Creative-Paper-webbshop/README.md

 ## A webshop

 This is a webshop where we have created both the frontend and backend application.
-The webshop sells stationery, such as notebooks and journals.
+The webshop sells stationery, such as notebooks, pens, journals and desktop accessories.

 ## About the code